 How to Make This Recipe

-This is a step by step walkthrough of how to cook this recipe.
-Exact cook time and temperatures are available in the recipe card at the bottom.
+This is a step-by-step walkthrough of how to cook this recipe.
+The recipe card at the bottom shows the exact cook time and temperatures.

-- Spray egg bite mold with coconut oil spray.
+Spray egg bite mold with coconut oil spray.
 Place bacon and spinach into egg bite mold.
 Whisk eggs and everything bagel seasoning in a small bowl.

 Expert Tips